Accident (Bottom): Plot

-Eddie and Richie return from the hospital, with Richie bandaged up and in a wheelchair at 7 p.m., when Richie is expecting his party guests. even though he never bother inviting people at all anyway, because he believes people just turned up and feel like it, rather than confirming invitations these days.
+Eddie and Richie return from the hospital, with Richie bandaged up and in a wheelchair at 30 seconds to 7 p.m.
+Richie expects guests to arrive, even though Richie never did bother to get anyone to invite his birthday party at all anyway, because he prefers to believed people just turned up informally and feel like it, rather than confirming invitations as well face reality of the situation.
 As the clock strikes 7 there is a knock at the door – however only Eddie's two "real" friends, Dave Hedgehog and Spudgun, are there.
 Richie realises he has no friends and invites the pair to stay, following which he insists the group play "Sardines" – a variant of hide-and-seek in which one person hides and the rest have to find him, and when they find him they hide with him.
 However, being in a wheelchair, Richie needs the other three to hide him in the upstairs cupboard, and they must do so with their eyes closed.
 Once they have hidden Richie and counted to ten, Eddie, Spudgun, and Dave instead decide to spend the night in front of the television, drinking the liquor Eddie has bought with the winnings he conned Richie out of.
-Richie is ecstatic after being in the upstairs cupboard for over five hours, believing it to be a world record, but soon after he gets bored and decides to rejoin them downstairs.
-Due to his immobility, Richie falls down the stairs, crashing through the bathroom door breaking his other leg, much to the amusement of the other three.
+Richie is ecstatic after being in the upstairs cupboard for over five hours, believing it to be a world record, but soon after he gets bored and decides to try to get the trio's attention to find him so he can get downstairs safely and rejoin them.
+Unfortunately due to his immobility, Richie rolls down the stairs, crashing through the bathroom door breaking his other leg, much to the amusement of the other three.
 A drunken Spudgun then vomits on and accidentally falls on top of the injured Richie.

-Richie's second mishap just so happens to occur at the same time as last orders at the local pub, so Eddie invites the regulars around for a quick party.
-Eddie amuses the crowd by doing impersonations of Richie.
+Richie's second mishap just so happens to occur at the same time as last orders at the local pub.
+Eddie invites the regulars around for a quick party and amuses the crowd by doing impersonations of Richie.
 Richie (now with both legs in casts) then enters the room, although he is oblivious to Eddie's mockery of him.
 After Eddie convinces him that all of his friends have turned up for his party after all, Richie cheers up and attempts to boss over the activities.
 After attempting to divest a female guest of her blouse, he is stopped by her boyfriend, who then proceeds to get everyone together to give Richie the bumps.
 As they all throw him into the air, Richie hits the ceiling and his casts shatter, ending the episode with a close-up of him screaming in pain.